brimdata/cloud/README.md

 XXX doc "Create Workspace..."

+You can import your Welcome Queries into the app's query library by downloading [queries.json](./queries.json) and importing it into the query library ()

 ### The CLI

-You can access all of the functionality exposed to the Brim App also through the `zed api` command, or `zapi` for short.
+The `zed api` command (or `zapi` for short) lets you access all of the functionality exposed to the Brim App on the command line.
 Type `zapi -h` to get online help.

-You can use the `-host` argument to point to your cloud instance or set an environment variable:
+To use the Brim cloud with `zapi`, just use the `-host` argument to point to your cloud instance or set an environment variable:
 ```
 export ZED_LAKE_HOST=https://acme.brimdata.io
 ```
-Note that the service is available on the default SSL port rather than the `zed lake serve` default port of 9867.
+> Note that the service is available on the default SSL port rather than
+> the `zed lake serve` default port of 9867.

 Authenticate your lake connection using `zed auth`:
 ```